-An around-the-year staple in Alabama, you can’t help but munch on this southern favorite when a county fair comes along.
-Here's a fun fact about green tomatoes: a study found that tomatine, a compound found in these fruits, can up your muscle strength by 30 percent!
+An around-the-year staple in Alabama, fried green tomatoes are a Southern favorite.
+Here's a fun fact about green tomatoes: A study found that tomatidine, a compound found in these fruits, can up your muscle strength by 30 percent!
 Sure, the fact that they're fried does not make it healthy at all, but the green tomato must count for something, right?

-Blueberries, cranberries, blackberries––you name it!
+Blueberries, cranberries, blackberries—you name it!
 Alaska's wilderness turf is great for growing a large variety of berries.
 In fact, berry picking is a common activity and allows for endless smoothie combinations to choose from.
-Not to mention, you'll reap tons of nutritional benefits like antioxidants and fiber; berries rank high on our exclusive list of 15 Most Antioxidant-Packed Fruits & Veggies—Ranked!
+Not to mention, you'll reap tons of nutritional benefits like antioxidants and fiber from these delicious fruits.

 Arkansas is home to one of the biggest watermelon festivals in the country, which makes this fruit a summer favorite!
+While it's unclear if this year's event will still take place amid the pandemic, you can still enjoy the tasty fruit at home.
 This water-dense food is great for fighting belly bloat and keeping you cool for summer nights.

 Squash is one of the foods of the indigenous people who settled in Arizona and reaches its peak in late summer.
 Summer squash offers a rich amount of fiber, manganese, magnesium, and folate, proving that it's a huge nutritional player.
 Serve it in a salad or bake a delicious veggie lasagna with it.